-The 'Erasure pieces' is a series of pieces where Latin source texts are manipulated in order to generate new original texts.
+The 'Erasure pieces' is a series of pieces with voice where Latin source texts are manipulated in order to generate new original texts.
 So far there are three;

 Radii solis, et sternet (sibi aurum) quasi lutum,

 Si beatitudo aeterna non est malo in somniis versari,

 and Mars Pater.